TG9541/stm8ef/README.md

   * robust and fast context switch with "clean stack" approach
   * allows `INPUT-PROCESS-OUTPUT` processing indepent from the Forth console
   * allows setting process parameters through interactive console
-  * in background tasks `?KEY` can read board keys, and [boards with 7Seg-LED UI](https://github.com/TG9541/stm8ef/wiki/eForth-Background-Task) can emit to the LED display
+  * in background tasks `?KEY` can read board keys, and [boards with 7Seg-LED UI](https://github.com/TG9541/stm8ef/wiki/eForth-Background-Task) can simply output to the LED display
 * configuration options for serial console or dual serial interface
   * UART: ?RX TX!
   * any GPIO or pair of GPIOs from ports PA through PD can be used as a simulated COM port